 The kitchen is one of the best spaces in the home to mix and match décor ideas.
 You can accomplish this with relative ease simply by shopping around for mismatched chairs, rugs, and dinner plates.
 Granted, decorating in this fashion is always a little risky due to the simple fact that when you do it wrong, the room may clash in an unpleasant way.
 Do it right, however, and you’ll have a space that is truly your own.

 If you’re trying to go for an eclectic design concept, it’s best to be patient.
 You may not find all the unique items that you want to fill the space with after just one trip to the store.
 It could take many trips to the thrift store before you find everything that you’re looking for.

 Establish a Centerpiece

-Regardless of your intent, every room has a centerpiece: a design element that people notice and remember.
+Regardless of your intent, every room has a centerpiece: a design element, which could include some great new blinds, that people notice and remember.
 It could be a chandelier, a painting, a light fixture, and I’ve even seen someone put their favorite coffee-maker in there.